Hurricane Ian nears Florida landfall with 155 mph winds - NewsBreak

 Ian menaced Florida after bringing destruction Tuesday to western Cuba, where two people were reported dead and the storm brought down the country's electrical grid.

-Ian’s center was about 35 miles (56 kilometers) west of Fort Myers at 1 p.m.
+Ian’s center was about 25 miles (40 kilometers) west of Fort Myers at 2 p.m.
 Wednesday, as it churned toward toward the coast at 9 mph (15 kph).
-Ian’s plodding pace meant the storm was expected to spend a day or more crawling across the Florida peninsula, dumping flooding rains of 12 to 18 inches (30 to 45 centimeters) across a broad area including Tampa, Orlando and Jacksonville in the state’s northeast corner.
+The storm was expected to spend a day or more crawling across the Florida peninsula, dumping flooding rains of 12 to 18 inches (30 to 45 centimeters) across a broad area, including Tampa, Orlando and Jacksonville.

 Catastrophic storm surges could push 12 feet (3.6 meters) of water or more across more than 250 miles (400 kilometers) of coastline, from Bonita Beach to Englewood, the hurricane center warned.